shreyas15/Product-Recommender-Engine/README.md

 So, we need to make the system smarter by implementing a machine learning algortihm to automatically learn from the data that the company has and make predictions suitably.
 This can help in the retail segment significantly to solve the shelf-size problem.
 It can also help manufacturers and retailers to stock necessary products.

 ## Project Objectives

 A. What we will definitely accomplish
-  --
+  1. We would like to implement a traditional collaborative filtering algorithm which represents a customer as an N-dimensional vector of interests.
+  2. We would conduct unsupervised clustering to find if user/ customers can be clustered based on their common interests.

 B. What we will likely accomplish:
+  1. We would want to incorporate geagraphic location into the model to help better narrow the users and their interests.
+  2. To use Apache Zepplin to create a notebook where the company can interactively use and analyze the data.

 C. What we would like to accomplish (Stretch goal):
-  --
+  1. We would want to implement a web crawler that can take the user interests to fetch websites that sell a particular product.
+This could help us identify potential competition or threats to market a product.

 ## Technology / Tools Proposed
 1) Amazon AWS - S3, EMR instances - Amazon EMR makes it easy to launch a Hadoop cluster and install many of the Hadoop ecosystem applications, such as Pig, Hive, HBase, and Spark.
 EMR makes it easy for data scientists to create clusters quickly and process vast amounts of data in a few clicks.
 EMR also integrates with other AWS big data services such as Amazon S3 for low-cost durable storage.